 John Cage was born in California in 1912.
 He was a smart kid who excelled at all things scholastic.
 He grew up to become one of the most influential American composers of the twentieth century.
 He developed a style that focused on randomness, electronic sound, and the nontraditional use of traditional instruments (such as the prepared piano).
 Conveniently, Cage’s ethos about music pretty much sums up the definition of Avant-garde (Nicholls chapter 1).

-In line with the idea of indeterminacy in music, Cage believed that “the ability for a piece to be performed in substantially different ways” was an important component to its aesthetic.
-The idea (defined above) was known as indeterminacy in music; it represented a kind of musical free will (“Indeterminacy (music)” para.
+In line with the idea of indeterminacy in music, Cage believed “the ability for a piece to be performed in substantially different ways” was an important component to its aesthetic.
+The idea (defined above) was known as indeterminacy in music; it represented a type of musical free will (“Indeterminacy (music)” para.
 2).

 An important piece by John Cage was called Sonatas and Interludes.
 It was composed for the so-called prepared piano and was written in 1938.
-This means, to play Sonatas and Interludes, the player must place screws and bolts of varying sizes between the strings of the piano so as to drastically alter the timbre of the instrument.
+This means, to play Sonatas and Interludes, the player must place screws and bolts of varying sizes between the strings of the piano to drastically alter the timbre of the instrument.
 Cage explained as much in his “Table of Preparations” that accompanies the piece.
-Here he writes: “Mutes of various materials are placed between the strings of the keys used, thus effecting transformations of the piano sounds with respect to all of their characteristics” (Turek 517).
+Here he writes: “Mutes of various materials are placed between the strings of the keys used, thus effecting transformations of the piano sounds with respect to all their characteristics” (Turek 517).